If the above article is inaccurate, please let us know by clicking here

 The estate is probably best known for the Cowdray Park Polo Club, host to the British Open Polo Championships which are held here every year, but there are a few other sporting options available to visitors; including clay pigeon shooting, fly fishing on the River Rother and, of course, golf on a 6,331-yard 18-hole course.

-Designed by Herbert Fowler and J.F.
-Abercromby, this wonderful old par-70 layout has been in use for more than a hundred years now, with fairways blending beautifully into their surroundings as they meander around a lightly wooded downland landscape.
+Designed by the firm of Fowler, Abercromby, Simpson and Croome, this wonderful old par-70 layout has been in use for more than a hundred years now, with fairways blending beautifully into their surroundings as they meander around a lightly wooded downland landscape.
 Such a tranquil environment is really the most peaceful of places to play the royal and ancient game of golf.